thomas-soutif/MovieManager-Restful/README.md

 # Movie Manager JAX RS
- A java rest application that use jax rs
+ A java rest application that use jax rs , a tomcat server and JAXB